9 Fun Facts About Alaska

 Each team is required to take a 24-hour break during the race.
 Overall, it takes most teams about 8 to 10 days to finish the race.
 The longest time it took a team is 32.5 days.
 Today it’s a highly competitive race, so times have gotten a bit faster over the years.

-Fun Fact About Alaska #4: The indigenous population has grown after substantial declines during European exploration.
+4. The indigenous population has grown after substantial declines during European exploration

 The Alaskan Native population has surpassed 130,000, making up nearly 20% of the population.
 This regrowth has occurred after large declines when Europeans arrived in the 18th and 19th centuries.

-The five main indigenous groups in Alaska were:
+The five main indigenous groups in Alaska are:

 • Aleuts – Aleutian Islands and the Alaska Peninsula